-While planning ahead is the best way to get the most out of the few days a year you have to rest, recharge, or explore somewhere new, there are little tweaks you can make from the airport or even once you arrive, to tailor the trip to your needs according to availability.
+While planning ahead is the best way to get the most out of the few days a year you have to rest, recharge, or explore somewhere new, like Crete for example, there are little tweaks you can make from the airport or even once you arrive, to tailor the trip to your needs according to availability.

 Hopefully you have the foresight to look into other travelers’ recommendations or call the places you hope to visit, however.
 If you do this before even buying your ticket you may find you save yourself stress, as well as money, and you’ll be able to choose the best times to get the most out of each activity.